johnatorres226/step1-nacc-validator/README.md

 A comprehensive Quality Control (QC) validation system for NACC UDSv4 (Uniform Data Set version 4) REDCap data.
 This system provides automated data extraction, validation, and quality assurance for REDCap-based research data, ensuring compliance with NACC data quality standards and protocols.

+> **✨ New: Poetry Integration** - This project now uses Poetry for modern dependency management, cross-platform compatibility, and reproducible builds.
+Existing users can migrate by following the [Poetry installation instructions](#-installation-with-poetry-recommended) below.

 ## 📖 What This Project Does

 The UDSv4 REDCap QC Validator is designed to: